inseven/incontext/README.md

 ### Improvements

-- Try using a multi-reader / single-writer model for the database to improve template render performance
 - Use Swift DSL to unify file and image handlers (this would allow easy checking of glob, regex, extension, and mime type)
 - Typesafe configuration
   - Explicit user-defined metadata section in the site and frontmatter